shabnamhasani/FSR/README.md

 ### Instructions to run the proposed algorithms

 * Create a python environment with the packages listed in: FSR/Code/RQ1/Requirement.txt
-* Open the environment and proceed to FSR main folder, FSR/Code/RQ1/BERTbase.py
+* Open the environment and proceed to FSR main folder FSR/Code/RQ1 and execute the code BERTbase.py